My Forking Life

 Living in the South, I've tried all kinds of potato salad...but this potato salad belongs on your table.
 Whether it's a large gathering or you need it for a side dish for a fried chicken dinner, this recipe right here is what you need.

-Made with dill relish, mustard, honey, mayo and crunchy vegetables, this Southern potato salad is creamy, sweet and tangy with a great texture.
+Made with dill relish, mustard, honey, mayo, and crunchy vegetables, this Southern potato salad is creamy, sweet, and tangy with a great texture.

 Simple and quick to make, every bite is truly delicious!
+If you're a fan of potato salads, try my dill potato salad too.

 How to make Southern potato salad